 Motions to Dismiss Claims Prior to Award (Dispositive Motions) under the Code of Arbitration Procedure for Customer Disputes and Industry Disputes

-FINRA is aware that parties increasingly are filing motions to decide claims before a hearing (commonly referred to as dispositive motions) in arbitration cases.
+FINRA is aware that parties file motions to decide claims before a hearing (commonly referred to as dispositive motions) in arbitration cases.
 Even though nearly 90% of these motions are denied, FINRA is concerned that parties are spending additional resources to defend against these motions, thus increasing the costs and processing times of the arbitration process.

-The proposed amendments also would require the panel to assess against the filing party all forum fees associated with hearings on dispositive motions if the panel denies the motion, and would require the panel to award costs and attorneys' fees to the party that opposed a dispositive motion deemed frivolous by the panel.
-Under the rule proposal, when a respondent files a dispositive motion after the conclusion of the claimant's case, the provisions above would not apply.
-However, the rule would not preclude the arbitrators from issuing an explanation or awarding costs or fees.
+Under the amended rule, when a respondent files a dispositive motion after the conclusion of the claimant's case, the provisions above would not apply.
+However, the rule does not preclude the arbitrators from issuing an explanation or awarding costs or fees.

 FINRA also reminds parties and other users of the forum that Rules 12212 and 13212 of the Codes permit a panel to initiate a disciplinary referral at the conclusion of an arbitration.
 For example, depending on the facts and circumstances involving the filing of a dispositive motion, a member could be in violation of Rule 2110, which states that "a member, in conduct of its business, shall observe high standards of commercial honor and just and equitable principles of trade."